KhronosGroup/SYCL_Reference/source/iface/usm_allocations.rst

 ``propList``
 ==================  ===

-On success USM device allocation, these functions return a pointer to the newly allocated memory, which must eventually be deallocated with ``sycl::free`` in order to avoid a memory leak.
+On successful USM device allocation, these functions return a pointer to the newly allocated memory, which must eventually be deallocated with ``sycl::free`` in order to avoid a memory leak.
 If there are not enough resources to allocate the requested memory, these functions return ``nullptr``.

-When the allocation size is zero bytes (``numBytes`` or ``count`` is zero), these functions behave in a manor consistent with C++ ``std::malloc``.
+When the allocation size is zero bytes (``numBytes`` or ``count`` is zero), these functions behave in a manner consistent with C++ ``std::malloc``.
 The value returned is unspecified in this case, and the returned pointer may not be used to access storage.
 If this pointer is not null, it must be passed to ``sycl::free`` to avoid a memory leak.